MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devapps/using-a-custom-capability-to-pair-hsa-with-driver.md

 The steps required by the owner of the driver or RPC endpoint are described in [Creating a custom capability to pair a driver with a Hardware Support App (HSA)](creating-a-custom-capability-to-pair-driver-with-hsa.md).

 Before you get started, install the latest version of Visual Studio and create an UWP app project.
-For more info, see [Develop Windows Store apps using Visual Studio](https://developer.microsoft.com/en-us/windows/apps/develop).
+To build a UWP app with a custom capability, you'll need Windows SDK version **10.0.15063 SDK** (Windows 10 Creators Update) or later.
+For more help getting configured, see [Develop Windows Store apps using Visual Studio](https://developer.microsoft.com/en-us/windows/apps/develop).

 ## Create a Windows Store account